Types of motorcycles: Off-road

-Off-road motorcycles, also known as adventure bikes, dirt bikes or scramblers, are specially designed for off-road use.
+Off-road motorcycles, also known as dirt bikes, trailbikes or scramblers, are specially designed for off-road use.
 The term off-road refers to driving surfaces that are not conventionally paved.
-These are rough surfaces, often created naturally, such as sand, gravel, a river, mud or snow.
-These types of terrain can sometimes only be travelled on with vehicles designed for off-road driving (such as SUVs, ATVs, snowmobiles and mountain bikes in recent decades, and minibikes even earlier) or vehicles are designed to better handle off-road conditions.
-Compared to road-going motorcycles, off-road machines are lighter and more flexible, typically having long suspension travel, high ground clearance, and are geared higher to provide more torque in off-road situations.
-Wheels (usually 21" front, 18" rear) have knobby tires, often clamped to the rim with a rim lock.
+These are rough surfaces, often created naturally, such as sand, gravel, river beds and crossings, mud or snow.
+These types of terrain can best be traversed with bikes that are designed to better handle off-road conditions.
+Compared to road-going motorcycles, off-road machines are lighter and more flexible, typically have long travel suspension, high ground clearance, and are geared lower to provide more torque in off-road situations.
+Wheels may have knobby or hybrid dual-purpose tires, often clamped to the rim with a rim lock.

-Many competitive events have emerged and developed into a variety of off-road motorcycle sports, for which a number of specialized motorcycles have been built:
+Many competitive events exist and have prompted the development of varied off-road motorcycle sports, for which a number of specialized motorcycles have been built: